markcwm/maxide/README.md

 MaxIDE
 ======

-BlitzMax development environment using the Win32-only Scintilla module by klepto2 and featuring autocomplete, code folding and undo/redo.
+BlitzMax development environment using the Win32-only Scintilla module by klepto2.
+Features auto complete, code folding, better undo/redo and cpp syntax highlighting.
+See changes.txt for more details.

 Monk